Banalian/Banalian/README.md

 I usually work on school projects, but I sometimes go into personnal or associations projects that I really enjoy !

-You can reach me on LinkedIn with my name, or on Discord Banalian#0584
+You can reach me on LinkedIn with my name.

 ### Languages I am proficient in:
 - C